damnkrishna/CyberGaurd-j/Cryptography/basics.md

 ## Substitution Encryption

 ### 1. Caesar Cipher
-The most common and easy to crack encryption and also most basic.
-This involves setting a shift value.
+The most common and easy to crack encryption and also most basic, This involves setting a shift value.

 **Example:**
 - Taking plain text as input like `A`